Step 1 - Log in to your BrightGauge Account

 You’ll need to download and configure the BrightGauge Agent.
-The link to download the BrightGauge Agent is on this screen (Item "A" above).
+Click Download to download the agent.
 Documentation to help setup configure the BrightGauge Agent can be found here.
 Make sure to install the BrightGauge agent on a machine somewhere within the same network as your mySQL database.
-If you have issues, there are some known issues here or email firstname.lastname@example.org.
-If you want to limit the firewall exception to inquiries from our IP addresses, you can see them above item "B" in the image above (blurred out here, login to see the addresses).
+If you have any questions, please contact Support by selecting Help > Open a Ticket from the top menu bar.

-- If server is within a different network, make a firewall exception for port 5432 (5432 is the default port, but can be changed during SQL server setup, so if it has been changed, use whatever port the database was setup with).
+- If the server is within a different network, make a firewall exception for port 5432 (5432 is the default port, but can be changed during SQL server setup, so if it has been changed, use whatever port the database was set up with).

 - Create a user.
 Password Authentication is preferred.
-Please following documentation for assistance in setting up a user on your database: PostgreSQL Password Authentication
+Please follow documentation for assistance in setting up a user on your database: PostgreSQL Password Authentication

 Step 4 - Install the PostgreSQL ODBC

-Install the latest PostgreSQL ODBC driver on the same machine the agent is on.
+Install the latest 32 Bit PostgreSQL ODBC driver on the same machine the agent is on.
+The 32 Bit driver is required as our agent can only interact with 32 bit software.
 Download the latest full driver from http://www.postgresql.org/ftp/odbc/versions/msi/

 - On the machine go to Administrative Tools (control panel -> administrative tools)

-- click on ODBC Data Source (Windows Server) or Data Sources (Windows 7 Professional and Ultimate and later).
+- Click on ODBC Data Source 32 Bit (Windows Server) or Data Sources 32 Bit (Windows 7 Professional and Ultimate and later).